lu-jiayi/homepage/index.md

 In the domain of syntax, I'm generally interested in island effects.
 Specifically, I have looked at the coordinate structure constraint (the islandhood of conjuncts), and the argument/adjunct asymmetry in island effects.
 I am also interested in the structure of clause chaining and coordination.

-In the domain of psycholinguistics, I'm particularly interested in the nature of acceptability judgments (i.e. what do participants do when they give acceptability ratings to sentences?
-What makes a sentence (un)acceptable?).
+In the domain of psycholinguistics, I'm interested in the nature of acceptability judgments (i.e. what do participants do when they give acceptability ratings to sentences?
+What makes a sentence (un)acceptable?
+When do accepatbility ratings change and why?).
 I have also done some work on the noisy-channel model of sentence comprehension, and the processing of relative clauses.

 ## Papers and Manuscripts